MIMO Channel Estimation using Score-Based Generative Models: Methods

-There are two optimization problems that must be solved in order to perform channel estimation with a score-based generative model: \begin{enumerate} \item During the training stage, a score-based deep generative model $s_\theta$ is trained by minimizing the loss function described in Section~\ref{sec:training}.
-In this work, this stage only takes place once in the lifetime of a wireless device, e.g., offline, using powerful computational clusters and either an acquired database of channel matrices, or using simulated environments.
-This stage is illustrated in Figure~\ref{fig:stage_train}(a).

-\item During the testing (inference) stage, channel estimation is formulated as an optimization problem and the iterative algorithm in Section~\ref{sec:inference} is used to solve it.
-This stage makes uses of the pretrained score-based model in conjunction with the received pilots to robustly recover channel state information.
-A single step of the iterative procedure is illustrated in Figure~\ref{fig:stage_train}(b). \end{enumerate}
+There are two optimization problems that must be solved in order to estimate channels using score-based generative models.
+These are mapped to training and inference stages, respectively.
+The decoupling of these two stages is a key difference compared to supervised channel estimation methods, where information about pilots is assumed during training: \begin{enumerate} \item During the training stage, a score-based generative model $s_\theta$ is trained by minimizing the loss function described in Section~\ref{sec:training}.
+This stage only takes place once in the lifetime of a wireless device, e.g., offline, using a powerful computational server and a dataset of accurate channel measurements or simulated channel realizations. \item During the testing (inference) stage, channel estimation is formulated as an optimization problem and the iterative algorithm in Section~\ref{sec:inference} is used to solve it.
+This stage uses the pretrained score-based model in conjunction with the received pilots to recover CSI.
+The formulation in Algorithm~\ref{alg:sampling} is independent from the first stage, and could accommodate other impairments such as \revision{interference scenarios} or few-bit quantization of the received pilots. \end{enumerate}